Service Level Agreement

 Additional requests

-Outside of our standard priorities, some tickets will be listed as exceptions.
-Some will also require information from your Account Director, or a new solution supplied; these will be moved to our solutions department, but you will be advised of this beforehand.
+Some tickets will be listed as exceptions outside of our standard priorities.
+These might require information from your Account Director or a new solution from our solutions department; you will be advised beforehand.

-On-site Repairs – If your device requires a replacement part or rebuild, we will regularly need to source parts or collect/drop off devices and this can be quite time-consuming.
-These repairs will be placed outside of the SLA as a “Scheduled Repair”.
+On-site Repairs: If your device requires a replacement part or rebuild, we may need to source parts or collect/drop off devices.
+These repairs will be placed outside the SLA as a “Scheduled Repair.”